google-research/diffstride/README.md

 # Diffstride

-This is the code for the ICLR22 paper [Learning Strides in Convolutional Neural Network](https://openreview.net/forum?id=M752z9FKJP) by R.Riad, O. Teboul, D. Grangier, and N. Zeghidour.
+This is the code for the ICLR22 paper [Learning Strides in Convolutional Neural Network](https://openreview.net/forum?id=M752z9FKJP) by R. Riad, O. Teboul, D. Grangier, and N. Zeghidour.
 Compared to the experiments described in the paper, this implementation uses a [Pre-Act Resnet](https://arxiv.org/abs/1603.05027) and uses [Mixup](https://arxiv.org/abs/1710.09412) in training.

 ## Installation